patternfly/pf-codemods/packages/pf-codemods/scripts/baseReadMe.md

 npx @patternfly/pf-codemods ./path-to-src
 ```

-Note: when updating from PatternFly 5 to 6, add the `--v6` flag.
+Use the interactive menu to choose a PatternFly version to update to.
+Or you can specify the version directly with a flag:

 ```sh
 npx @patternfly/pf-codemods --v6 ./path-to-src